-6 Pride et al. (2014), p.
+Pride et al. (2014), p.
 8.

 Within the Viable Systems Approach, a viable 'system-in-focus' (such as a particular business) is composed of a number of smaller constituent systems, each of which is in itself a viable system.
-Building on the work of cyberneticist Stafford Beer and others, by convention these constituent systems are identified as System 1, which performs the operations that generate a business's core products or services (e.g., the manufacturing operation in the case of a consumer electrics company or the professional accounting staff in the case of an accounting firm); System 2, which maintains stability and resolves immediate conflicts among the system's operational units (e.g., by arbitrating conflicting demands for the use of particular equipment or spaces); System 3, which optimizes the overall productivity and effectiveness of the system-infocus by monitoring the activities of all of its constituent systems, identifying potential synergies, and, when necessary, overriding the normally autonomous operations of the constituent systems in order to realize those synergies; System 3, which gathers data from throughout the system-in-focus (and in particular, data revealing signs of stress or inefficiencies within the system) and conducts special analyses in order to ensure that System 3 possesses all of the information needed in order to identify and create synergies; System 4, which looks beyond the immediate activities of the system-in-focus to identify future needs and opportunities, map out alternative strategies and courses of action that the system-in-focus could potentially pursue, and then analyze the various alternatives to recommend a particular course of action to be followed; and System 5, which formulates a high-level 'policy' or 'ethos' for the systemin-focus that describes its unique mission, values, and priorities and which provides the criteria by which potential strategies and courses of action can be evaluated (e.g., a mission statement and set of guiding principles developed by a corporation's board of directors).
-Collectively, Systems 2-5 can be described as the 'Metasystem' which oversees the core operations performed by System 1 within the system-in-focus.7 resources and into which it releases its finished products or services for consumption.
-Just as the system-in-focus (i.e., a particular business) is composed of numerous smaller constituent systems, so too can the environment or ecosystem in which the system-in-focus exists (e.g., a national economy) be understood as a 'suprasystem' that is itself a viable system and whose constituent systems include the system-in-focus and many other, similar viable systems (e.g., competitors within the same industry and companies in many other industries).8
+Building on the work of cyberneticist Stafford Beer and others, by convention these constituent systems are identified as System 1, which performs the operations that generate a business's core products or services (e.g., the manufacturing operation in the case of a consumer electrics company or the professional accounting staff in the case of an accounting firm); System 2, which maintains stability and resolves immediate conflicts among the system's operational units (e.g., by arbitrating conflicting demands for the use of particular equipment or spaces); System 3, which optimizes the overall productivity and effectiveness of the system-infocus by monitoring the activities of all of its constituent systems, identifying potential synergies, and, when necessary, overriding the normally autonomous operations of the constituent systems in order to realize those synergies; System 3\, which gathers data from throughout the system-in-focus (and in particular, data revealing signs of stress or inefficiencies within the system) and conducts special analyses in order to ensure that System 3 possesses all of the information needed in order to identify and create synergies; System 4, which looks beyond the immediate activities of the system-in-focus to identify future needs and opportunities, map out alternative strategies and courses of action that the system-in-focus could potentially pursue, and then analyze the various alternatives to recommend a particular course of action to be followed; and System 5, which formulates a high-level 'policy' or 'ethos' for the systemin-focus that describes its unique mission, values, and priorities and which provides the criteria by which potential strategies and courses of action can be evaluated (e.g., a mission statement and set of guiding principles developed by a corporation's board of directors).
+Collectively, Systems 2-5 can be described as the 'Metasystem' which oversees the core operations performed by System 1 within the system-in-focus.

+The final major element to be considered in order to complete the picture is that of the external environment within which the system-in-focus exists and operates; it is from this environment that the system-in-focus draws its resources and into which it releases its finished products or services for consumption.
+Just as the system-in-focus (i.e., a particular business) is composed of numerous smaller constituent systems, so too can the environment or ecosystem in which the system-in-focus exists (e.g., a national economy) be understood as a 'suprasystem' that is itself a viable system and whose constituent systems include the system-in-focus and many other, similar viable systems (e.g., competitors within the same industry and companies in many other industries).